Last Updated on September 13, 2023

 From a collector’s perspective, the Musée d’Orsay takes over where the Louvre leaves off, exhibiting pieces from 1848 to 1914.

-It’s a superb museum, originally a Belle Époque railway station in the 19th-century.
-It was giben a second life as a museum in 1986.
+It’s a superb museum.
+Originally a Belle Époque railway station in the 19th century, it was given a second life as a museum in 1986.

-It’s world renown for its collection of Impressionist and Post-impressionist paintings, with works by Renoir, Monet, Van Gogh, Manet, Degas, and Cézanne.
+It’s world-renowned for its collection of Impressionist and Post-impressionist paintings, with works by Renoir, Monet, Van Gogh, Manet, Degas, and Cézanne.

 The Famous and Beautiful Luxembourg Gardens

-Luxembourg Gardens are not only one of the top 10 places in Paris, but also one of the top parks in the world.
-It’s a treat to visit these beautiful quiet gardens that are surprisingly close to the hustle and bustle of St-Germain-des-Prés.
+Luxembourg Gardens is not only one of the top 10 places in Paris but also one of the top parks in the world.
+It’s a treat to visit these beautiful, quiet gardens, which are surprisingly close to the hustle and bustle of St-Germain-des-Prés.

 Most Popular Paris Hotels

-This green oasis is, undoubtedly, the most popular park in all of Paris, a refuge filled with spacious lawns and paths beneath towering chestnut trees.
+This green oasis is undoubtedly the most popular park in Paris.
+It is a refuge filled with spacious lawns and paths beneath towering chestnut trees.

 Notable Sainte-Chapelle